tytydraco/yessleep/out/I_Was_Tormented_by_a_Dog_While_Babysitting_I_Dont_Think_it_Was_a_Dog.md

 Sorry, LASTLY LASTLY, there’s a small rock in the driveway next to the front door.
 If you shine your light on it, it sparkles; there’s a key to the house in it.
 That’s how you’ll get in.

 Alright, thank you!
-Emily is a bit strange but she’s a wonderful kid and I’m sure you and her will have a great time!”
+Emily is a bit strange but she’s a wonderful kid and I’m sure two will have a great time!”